Start trading forex in Venezuela with FOREX.com and gain access to over 80 currency pairs.

 You can use your desktop, laptop, tablet or smartphone to trade forex.
-The value of the currency pairs listed frequently fluctuate.
-Having a personal device to constantly track these changes is often essential to successful forex trading.
+The value of the currency pairs listed frequently fluctuates.
+Having a personal device to constantly track these changes is often essential to successful foreign exchange trading.

 There are various forex brokers available online.
 Go through each broker’s website, and choose a broker that lets you trade the currency pairs you are interested in.

 Be sure to check the footer of each website for information on the broker’s overseeing regulatory bodies.
 If you can’t find any such information from the U.S. Securities and Exchange Commission (SEC), the UK’s Financial Conduct Authority (FCA) or other reputable regulatory bodies, then the broker can’t be trusted.